 Objective: The client will keep an affirmations journal and share it daily.

 The last step in creating an effective substance abuse treatment plan is to establish interventions.
 Just like objectives, these are tactical and measurable; however, these are items you and your team do to help the client reach their goals and objectives.

 When establishing the interventions, you’ll also want to set which team member is accountable for completing each.
 For example, a group counselor may be responsible for helping the client share their feelings of insecurity in a group session.
 Therefore, your objective would look something like the following:

 Objective: The client will share feelings of insecurity in group sessions led by the group counselor, Eric Townson.

 While these four steps will help you create an effective substance abuse treatment plan, it doesn’t stop there.
 You, your team, and your client must evaluate the treatment plan along the way and make adjustments as necessary.
 It is essential to track behaviors and feelings as they progress and keep all that information in the patient record.

 Substance Abuse Treatment Plan Documentation

 Your team will be documenting each client’s progress throughout treatment in their patient record.
 A behavioral health EMR, like Sunwave, helps your organization do just that.
 Sunwave allows you to build treatment plans, record progress, sign off on completed treatment or medications, complete treatment plan reviews, and report on results.
-Meet with one of our behavioral health treatment platform experts, and they’ll be happy to show you how Sunwave can make your facility more effective and efficient.
+Schedule a demo with one of our behavioral health treatment platform experts, and they’ll be happy to show you how Sunwave can make your facility more effective and efficient.